PauloSchreiner/YeastProspecta/README.md

 *(Example: `AM003_F.ab1` and `AM003_R.ab1`)*

-**Utility Script:** A pre-processing script is provided to standardize raw sequencing names coming from sequencing.
+**Utility Script:** A pre-processing script is provided to standardize raw sequencing names coming straight from the sequencing machine.
 If you wish to use it, run:
 ```bash
 python scripts/utils/rename_samples.py --dir path/to/your/raw_data --execute
 ```